RealCocoArdo/bruteforce-random-bitcoin-privatekeys/README.md

 1. It takes a random input, for example common names or passwords
 2. Then it uses sha256 to create a private key of it (how it was done in the old days)
 3. It creates a Bitcoin adress of that private key
-4. It checks on <a target="_blank" href="https://mempool.space">mempool.space</a> if there is or was money on that adress
+4. It checks on <a target="blank" href="https://mempool.space">mempool.space</a> if there is or was money on that adress
 5. It stores a .txt file of Succesfull and allready looted private keys

 <h2>Requirements </h2>